 I’ve also been honored to write for The National Kidney Foundation, KidneySteps, Is What It Is, Kevin MD, and Kidney Times.
-The Wall Street Journal, Gaucho Gazette, and The NephCure Foundation have all featured articles on both my books and advocacy.
+The Wall Street Journal, Gaucho Gazette, and The NephCure Kidney International have all featured articles on both my books and advocacy.

 And the blog, we mustn’t forget the blog.
 This venture began after a doctor from India - whose name I've long since forgotten - contacted me to tell me he wanted my first book for his patients, but they couldn’t even afford the bus fare to the clinic.
 That’s when I got the bright idea to print each chapter as a weekly blog - not that I knew anything about blogging.
 He would then translate and print it to give to the patients who made it to the office.
 It was free and he felt they would share it with the other patients they knew.
 And then I just kept blogging as SlowItDownCKD ….

 My wonderfully supportive husband and I have separate offices, a must to keep us sane.
-We’re lucky enough to have two of our children (one with a family of her own) here in Arizona, while one of our daughters still lives in New York and another with her family in Ohio.
+We’re lucky enough to have one of our children (one with a family of her own) here in Arizona, while one of our daughters still lives in New York and another with her own family in Ohio.
 The fourth daughter and her husband live in Texas.
-The finishing touch to our family is Shiloh, a rescue dog who rescued us at a time when we needed it.
+The finishing touch to our family is Shiloh, a big, white, fluffy, rescue dog who rescued us at a time when we needed it.